Constrained Generalized Delaunay Graphs Are Plane Spanners: Preliminaries

 \section{Preliminaries}

-Throughout this paper, we fix a \circle $C$.
+Throughout this paper, we fix a bounded \circle $C$.
 We assume without loss of generality that the origin lies in the interior of $C$.
 A \emph{homothet} of $C$ is obtained by scaling $C$ with respect to the origin, followed by a translation.
 Thus, a homothet of $C$ can be written as for some scaling factor $\lambda > 0$ and some point $x$ in the interior of $C$ after translation.
-We refer to $x$ as the \emph{center} of the homothet $x + \lambda C$.

 For a given set of vertices $P$ and a set of constraints $S$, the \delGraph is usually defined as follows.
 Given any two visible vertices $p$ and $q$, let \C{p}{q} be any homothet of $C$ with $p$ and $q$ on its boundary.
-The \delGraph contains an edge between $p$ and $q$ if and only if there exists $p q$ is a constraint or there exists a \C{p}{q} such that there are no vertices of $P$ in the interior of \C{p}{q} visible to both $p$ and $q$.
+The \delGraph contains an edge between $p$ and $q$ if and only if $p q$ is a constraint or there exists a \C{p}{q} such that there are no vertices of $P$ in the interior of \C{p}{q} visible to both $p$ and $q$.
 We assume that no four vertices lie on the boundary of any homothet of $C$.
+In addition, if $C$ has any straightline segments on its boundary, we assume that no three points lie on a line parallel to any such segment.
+Like in the unconstrained setting, these assumptions are required to guarantee planarity of the constructed graphs.
+While it is possible to remove these assumptions and consider the planar subgraphs that contains exactly one of the crossing edges, this significantly complicates the proofs.

-Now, slightly modify this definition such that there is an edge between $p$ and $q$ if and only if there exists a \C{p}{q} such that there are no vertices of $P$ in the interior of \C{p}{q} visible to both $p$ and $q$.
+Now, we slightly modify this definition such that there is an edge between two visible vertices $p$ and $q$ if and only if there exists a \C{p}{q} such that there are no vertices of $P$ in the interior of \C{p}{q} visible to both $p$ and $q$.
 Note that this modified definition implies that constraints are not necessarily edges of the graph, since constraints may not necessarily adhere to the visibility property.
-Indeed, our modified graph is always a subgraph of the \delGraph.
+Our modified graph is always a subgraph of the \delGraph.
 Therefore, any result proven on our modified graph also holds for the graph that includes all the constraints.
 As such, we prove the stronger result on our modified graph.
 For simplicity, in the remainder of the paper, when we refer to the \delGraph, we mean our modified subgraph of the \delGraph.